ashishps1/awesome-low-level-design/problems/elevator-system.md

-# Designing an Elevator System: Object-Oriented Approach in Java
+# Designing an Elevator System

 This blog post explores the design and implementation of an Elevator System using object-oriented principles in Java, focusing on functionality, scalability, and user interaction.